UncleJ4ck/bf-interpreter/README.md

 - `-`   decrement (decrease by one)the byte at the data pointer.
 - `.`   output the byte at the data pointer.
 - `,`   accept one byte of input, storing its value in the byte at the data pointer.
-- `[`   if the byte at the data pointer is zero,then instead of moving the instruction pointer forward to the next command, jump it forward to the command after the matching `]` command.
+- `[`   if the byte at the data pointer is zero, then instead of moving the instruction pointer forward to the next command, jump it forward to the command after the matching `]` command.
-- `]`   if the byte at the data pointer is nonzero,then instead of moving the instruction pointer forward to the next command,jump it back to the command after the matching `[` command.
+- `]`   if the byte at the data pointer is nonzero, then instead of moving the instruction pointer forward to the next command, jump it back to the command after the matching `[` command.

 ## Examples